ShubhamKrVishwakarma/Digital-Fitness-Platform/README.md

 php artisan key:generate
 ```

-### Step 10 - Finally Start the serve and Use and Customize the App Accourding to your Need
+### Step 10 - Finally Start the serve and Use and Customize the App according to your Need
 ```
 php artisan serve
 ```
 Your Server in now running at: http://localhost:8000/

+**_NOTE:_**  We are using Razorpay Payment Gateway Integration so order payment and subscription payment wiil not
+work unless you provide the Razorpay API Keys or use your required Payment Gateways